brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 - Be brilliant at the work you practice
 - Run a commercially viable and sustainable business so that your brilliant work can continue for the long term

-To start with, you need brilliant idea or project that needs support and investment to realise environmental/social impact that’s aligned with the UN’s SDGs.
+To start with, you need an idea or project that needs support and investment to realise environmental/social impact that’s aligned with the UN’s SDGs.

+We welcome applications from individuals, charities, social enterprises, mission-led businesses and organisations.

 ## For our member network
 Our network of supporters and proactive investors are people who are rich in experience and have a wealth of career capital - expertise, skills and other resources - to call on.
 They have busy lives but also a determination to make a difference by helping others.